|||

 → 202410121942 Create a page for free learning resources on my [[blog]]

-This all sounds rather experimental, doesn’t it!
+This all seems rather experimental, doesn’t it!
 That’s the idea.
 I’ll try these symbols out in my OBTF until the end of the year (or until something better occurs to me), and see what I learn.

 Personal experiments of this nature might seem like shiny object syndrome, but they’re not.
 Not unless my focus shifts to the way the work is structured, rather than on the notes themselves.